-Students who come to college are regularly interested to continue religious affiliations that they have been accustomed to.
+Students who come to college are regularly interested in continuing religious affiliations to which they have been accustomed.
 Campus religious organizations provide opportunity for this kind of experience.
-Co-ordination of the activities of these organizations and inter-denominational experiences are provided through the work of the Religious
+Co-ordination of the activities of these organizations and inter-denominational experiences are provided through the work of the Religious Activities Council whose purpose is to provide channels for a cooperative relationship and endeavor among campus groups who evidence a concern for student religious life.

-Activities Council.